-The audit process seeks, on a sampled basis, to track past actions, activities, events, and procedures to ensure that they are carried out according to systems requirements and in the correct manner.
+The audit process seeks, on a sampled basis, totrack past actions, activities, events, and procedures to ensure that they are carried out according to systems requirements and in the correct manner.
 Energy audits form a part of a process.
 Although they are individual events, the real value of energy audits is the fact that they are carried out, at defined intervals, and their results can illustrate improvement or change over time.

-Although Energy audit carried out using policies, procedures documented systems and objectives as a procedures, documented systems and objectives as a test, there is always an element of subjectivity in an audit.
+test, there is always an element of subjectivity in an audit.
 The essence of any Energy audit is to find out how well the Energy utilization, Resource management and environmental equipment are performing.
 The individual functioning and the success of integration will all play a role in the degree of success or failure of the organization's environmental performance.